Cynthia-Lee/spaceship_flight_stick_game/README.md

 Using an Arduino Leonardo for joystick and button controls.
 We made a makeshift flight stick and game to use it on!

-Check ouy our website, protobuilds.tech for more information and how to build it yourself!
+Check out our website, protobuilds.tech for more information and how to build it yourself!